Maine Supreme Judicial Court rules in favor of Waterville sex offender in probation appeal

 “The state and the state’s witness must be prepared to establish that probation is, in fact, still in effect,” the court’s ruling states.
 “The better practice is for the state to file documentation with its motion to revoke probation detailing the relevant dates.”

 In the decision, the court quoted sections of testimony from Kibbe’s probation officer and noted, “In short, the records makes clear that the state’s single witness — Kibbe’s probation officer — was unable to testify with any degree of certainty that Kibbe was still on probation on Oct.
 6, 2016.
-“She had neither knowledge of not information about the actual dates of Kibbe’s probation.”
+“She had neither knowledge of nor information about the actual dates of Kibbe’s probation.”

 Kibbe pleaded guilty in October 2004 in Kennebec County Superior Court to one count each of gross sexual assault and unlawful sexual contact and was sentenced to an initial four years in prison, with the remainder of the 20-year sentence suspended while he spent eight years on probation.